Movesy/movesy-admin/README.md

 # AdminPage

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.
-For design using bootstrap.
+Using bootstrap for design.

 ## Development server